andyl/BAMRU-Private/README.md

 ### Email Testing

-In development, emails are rendered to the browser on localhost, using the `letter_opener` gem.
+When running in development, emails are rendered to the browser on localhost, using the `letter_opener` gem.
+No live emails are sent.

+When running in staging, we send live emails, with the following restrictions/modifications:
+- Staging uses a different gmail account than production.
+- In staging, we intercept all outbound mails, and route them to the address specified in the `STAGING_DELIVERY_ADDRESS` environment variable.
+This is to prevent sending accidental unit-wide spam during testing.
-In staging, emails are only sent for the addresses specified in the STAGING_VALID_EMAILS environment variable.
-And also, staging emails are all routed to a single address, specified by the STAGING_DELIVERY_ADDRESS environment variable.
+- In staging, emails are only sent for the addresses specified in the `STAGING_VALID_EMAILS` environment variable.
+This is to prevent flooding the testers email inbox when sending a unit-wide mail.

 ### Contributing to the App